numanyilmaz/FremontBridge/README.md

 # Fremont Bridge

-An exercise notebook from Jake Vanderplas which can be found on [youtube.][1]
+This repo contains notebooks from Jake Vanderplas tutorials which can be found on [youtube.][1]

 [1]: https://www.youtube.com/watch?v=_ZEWDGpM-vM&list=PLYCpMb24GpOC704uO9svUrihl-HY1tTJJ